siyu2002/SC1015_Predict_Laptop_Price/README.md

 # Conclusion
-<br />We have found out that Random Forest with Randomized Search CV produces the best laptop price prediction model.
+We have found out that Random Forest with Randomized Search CV produces the best laptop price prediction model.
 <br />The model has the best Regressor accuracy score of 0.7085 and the least Mean Squared Error (MSE) of 381.32

 <br />